 I get it.
 I so get it.

-I’m sure many do want the security.
-No tenant wants to spend resources on making a house into a ‘home’ and then continually have that uncertain feeling of repossession hanging over them.
+I’m sure many do want security.
+The last thing tenants want to do is throw time and resources into making a shell into a ‘home’ and then continually being burdened with the possibility of repossession hanging over them.
 That sounds like a terrible situation.

 However, I have a feeling that a large portion of those fighting for mandatory long-term tenancies like the idea of it more than the actual reality of it.
 I’m not convinced they would sign on the dotted line even if they had the choice.
-So let’s delve into the “reality of it”…
+So let’s delve into the reality of long term tenancies…

 Some landlords want the security of long-term tenants

-I also understand why many landlords, mostly novice ones that live in cloud Cockoo land, which have yet to be burned by a rat-weasel tenant, would favour long-term tenancies.
+I also understand why many landlords, mostly novice ones that live in cloud Cuckoo land, would favour long-term tenancies.

-In theory, it means benefiting from ‘guaranteed rent’ for the next 3 years, and the avoidance of having to endure the painstaking aggravation of having to find new tenants any time soon.
-Sounds incredible.
-And it certainly would be, if every tenant on this planet always adhered to the terms and conditions they agreed to in the tenancy agreement, and “guaranteed rent” wasn’t mythical bullshit.
+The common misconception is that long-term tenancies secure income/rent for the foreseeable future and reduces the painstaking aggravation of having to find new tenants any time soon.
+Sounds incredible!
+And it certainly would be, if every tenant on this planet always adhered to the terms and conditions they agreed to in the tenancy agreement, and guaranteed rent wasn’t mythical bullshit.

 While the argument for long-term tenancies can seem extremely desirable on the surface, I’d say the opposing arguments to offer short-term tenancies are a hell of a lot more attractive for both landlords and tenants…